Change of circumstances

 How do I report a change of circumstances?

-To report your change of circumstances, ring our benefits advice line on 0300 1234 121 or email us at email@example.com.
+To report your change of your circumstances, please contact us using the details on this page.
 To report changes by post, download and complete a change in circumstances form.

-If you move home and want to continue to claim housing benefit or council tax support for your new home, ring our benefits advice line on 0300 1234 121 or email us at firstname.lastname@example.org.
+If you move home and want to continue to claim housing benefit or council tax support for your new home, please contact us using the details on this page.
 To report a change by post, download and complete a change of address form:

 - Change of address form for council tenants and people who own their own home

-- Change of address form for private tenants
+- Change of address form for private landlord (non council) tenants

 Which changes should I report?